-When you need a quick source of funds, a home equity loan can be tempting.
-Done wisely, you can use the lower-interest debt secured by your house to pay off debts with high interest rates, like credit cards.
-It’s also a good choice if you know exactly how much you need to borrow for a big expenditure like a new kitchen.
+When you need a quick source of funds, a home equity loan or home equity line of credit (known as a HELOC) can be tempting.
+Done wisely, you can use the lower-interest debt secured by your house to pay off debts with high interest rates, like credit cards, to save in the long run.

-The fact that you’re staking your home against your ability to pay off the debt is just the beginning of the potential drawbacks.
+That’s because you’re staking your home against your ability to pay off the debt — and that’s just the beginning of the potential pitfalls of home equity loans.

 Drawback #1: Money Doesn't Come Cheap